adelciotto/scg/README.md

 My personal single file header library for quick and simple cross-platform graphics applications.
 It is currently in a WIP progress state, so not really usable for others.
 But feel free to take any code from it if it's useful.

+The library does all rendering in software by manually setting pixels.
+At the end of each frame these pixels are sent to a texture on the GPU which is scaled and presented on screen.
+This method of drawing is slow and not intended for any serious production software.
+It is designed for learning purposes and for building interactive demos.

 ## Setup

 The library requires the SDL2.